Errol-Hassall/weather-bot/README.md

 - [x] Host on my own server
 - [x] Send a message on telegram and get a response
 - [x] Send a message on telegram to return a forcast for the week
-- [ ] Seperate the controllers and the service code
+- [ ] Separate the controllers and the service code
+- [ ] Better error handling
+- [ ] Rain prediction for the day